cardinalanticheat/documentation/getting-started/index.md

 Cardinal requires Java 8 or above to run.
 You can download the latest version of Java [here](https://adoptopenjdk.net/).
 For Java 9 and above take a look at the [Run on Java 9+ Module System](#run-on-java-9-module-system) section.
-If you want to use more advanced features that surpase the capabilities of spigot, you can take a look at the [tcpdump section](#allow-tcpdump).
+If you want to use more advanced features that surpass the capabilities of spigot, you can take a look at the [tcpdump section](#allow-tcpdump).

 ## Choose an Edition

 There are currently two editions available.
 They are different in features and pricing.
-Please checkout the [pricing](/pricing) page to checkout all the available information on the different editions.
+Please check out the [pricing](/pricing) page to check out all the available information on the different editions.

 ### Download Community Edition